giorginolab/plumed2-pycv/src/pycv/joss-paper/paper.md

 apply generalized forces to CVs to enhance the sampling of events otherwise not observable by direct simulation.
-CVs may be simple geometrical observables (distances, angles, torsions, etc.), but are often more complex functions designed to capture structural determinants, such as tertiary and quaternary structure of proteins, experimental observables, crystal symmetries, etc. [@branduardi_b_2007;
+CVs may be simple geometrical observables (distances, angles, torsions, etc.), but often they are more complex functions designed to capture structural determinants, such as tertiary and quaternary structure of proteins, experimental observables, crystal symmetries, etc. [@branduardi_b_2007;
 @bonomi_integrative_2017; @pipolo_navigating_2017].

-Iterative development of CVs therefore occupies a large fraction of the effort in the exploration of molecular systems.
-On the one hand, the task has been largely facilitated by biasing libraries such as PLUMED [@tribello_plumed_2014], which provides pre-defined functions and a *lingua franca* to express CV combinations, atom groups and biasing schemes, and its active community [@the_plumed_consortium_promoting_2019].
+Iterative development of CVs therefore accounts for most of the efforts associated with the exploration of molecular systems, and software packages implementing high-level directives to express biasing potentials and CVs markedly simplify the task.
-However, users willing to explore CVs beyond the pre-defined ones have to implement them in C++, together with the corresponding (often cumbersome) derivatives [@giorgino_how_2018].
-Compiled code is unwieldy for iterative analysis, because it is relatively low-level, error-prone, and inconvenient in exploratory stages.
+In this regard, the PLUMED library [@tribello_plumed_2014] is especially relevant because it provides numerous pre-defined functions, a *lingua franca* to express CV combinations, atom groups and biasing schemes, and an active community [@the_plumed_consortium_promoting_2019].
+Users willing to explore CVs beyond the pre-defined ones have to implement them in C++, together with the corresponding (often cumbersome) derivatives [@giorgino_how_2018].
+Compiled code is however unwieldy for iterative analysis, because it is relatively low-level, error-prone, and inconvenient in exploratory stages.

 This paper introduces **PYCV**, a module for the PLUMED 2 library which enables users to define CVs and arbitrary functions in the